CraigPSmith/activity_classification/README.md

 The model was then applied to 4s rolling windows (normalised as in training)and a class prediction produced for each window.
 This allowed for the detection of periods which were classified as exercises.

-Processed signal before classification
+### Processed full workout session signal before classification
 ![](figures/raw_session.png)

-Classified signal
+### Exercises classified within the signal
 ![](figures/signal_class.png)

 # Counting Repetitions